Part-time bowler

 Part-time bowler – a batsman who has a limited set of attacking skills but can take the place of a bowler in special cases.

-In fact, the Part-time bowler is not only a position on the field, but also a strategy, since connecting batsmen who can confidently serve for at least five overs to the attack can not only bring variety to the game, but also unsettle an opponent who is steadily gaining points.
+The part-time bowler is not just a position on the field, but also a tactic.
+This is due to the fact that linking batters who are capable of serving with confidence for at least five overs to the attack may not only provide diversity to the game, but it can also disturb an opponent who is slowly earning points.

 • Kedar Jadhav, India.
 The player is more often referred to as an all-rounder, but he rarely acts as a bowler since captains resort to this measure only in desperate situations.
 A recognized master of hitting Рie Сhucker;